Skip to content

 Displacement

-A strong, impulsive price move characterized by large-bodied candles with minimal wicks, indicating aggressive institutional buying or selling.
+A strong, impulsive price move characterized by large-bodied candles with minimal wicks, indicating aggressive buying or selling.
 Displacement often creates fair value gaps and confirms the validity of nearby order blocks.

 Drawdown